 Spinal Cord Injury

-Stretching, bruising, compression, severance, or laceration, can all cause injury to the spinal cord resulting in dysfunction.
+Neck pain associated with Stretching, bruising, compression, severance, or laceration, can all cause injury to the spinal cord resulting in dysfunction.
 Fracture or shattering of the vertebral bones or intervertebral discs may lead to the puncture of the spinal cord with resulting loss of feeling and function in parts of the body.
 The degree of functional loss will vary according to the degree of injury, with some losing partial sensation in the hands or feet, and some becoming paralysed, either wholly or partially below the site of injury to the spinal cord.
 Pain due to spinal cord injury can also occur, and in conditions such as fibromyalgia, cervical arthritis, and other chronic pain disorders the signals can become confused with little or no inhibition of the sensation or rapid motor neuron firing causing fatigue and wear of the muscles.
 Neck and back pain can occur alongside loss of reflex action, bladder control, and motor function.
 As the cervical spine connects the rest of the spinal cord to the brain, any injury to the neck that compromises the spinal cord runs the risk of causing dysfunction in the rest of the body below that point, making cervical spinal cord injury extremely dangerous.

 levels of the spine can cause varying degrees of